 The Phuket Vegetarian Festival is one of the most important events in Phuket, with thousands of devotees taking part and probably an equal number of curious onlookers and photographers.
 It happens every year in the ninth month of the Chinese Lunar calendar.

-The 2018 Phuket Vegetarian Festival will be held from October 8 to 17.
+The 2019 Phuket Vegetarian Festival will be held from September 28 to October 7.

 The festival has a long history and many of the things that happen during it are completely bewildering to those not familiar with Chinese-Thai Phuket culture.
 It’s an intense and sacred event that holds a lot of spiritual meaning for those who join it, so I urge anyone planning to go to learn a bit about it before turning up at a parade or shrine ceremony.
 Some activities are shocking, so be prepared!

 Here are some key things to know about the Phuket Vegetarian Festival:

 1. It’s Not for the Faint of Heart.

 Some of the Phuket Vegetarian Festival ceremonies are gory and hard to watch.
 If you think you can stomach seeing men (and some women) with swords, chains, rose stems, rebar and all sorts of sharp implements jammed through their cheeks, then, by all means, go see it, but you have been warned!
 Other brutal ceremonial acts I’ve seen include climbing ladders of blades, walking over hot coals, whipping the back with ropes dipped in boiling oil, and slashing at the tongue with an

 2. It’s Been Celebrated in Phuket for Nearly 200 Years.